Taking A Child Pillion On Your Motorbike

 Making sure the child has good safety gear is paramount, but this doesn’t have to be too expensive.
 There are lots of sites which you can look to when finding second-hand gloves, boots, jackets and trousers.
 The helmet however should always be brand new and properly fitted to the child’s head.

 The decision to take a pillion lies with the rider, who is legally responsible for making sure the passenger is safely supported.
 Taking a child on the back of your motorbike is a big responsibility; the rider needs to make sure they are confident in their own skill and experience.

 Taking a pillion affects the bike and the way you ride, consider these points:

 - Extra weight requires more throttle and clutch control

 - More time and space required when manoeuvring

 As well as thinking about how the bike will change with a child pillion, you should also consider how the child might react!..

 As well as meeting the physical criteria, you must also be sure the child is mentally mature enough to understand and be aware of the danger.
-Obviously it’s not a good idea to scare the living daylights out of them, but it’s definitely worth going over some basics.
+Obviously, it’s not a good idea to scare the living daylights out of them, but it’s definitely worth going over some basics.

-Suggested thing you may want to cover:
+Suggested things you may want to cover:

 - Why you will leaning around corners